localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 ```

 {{< alert title="Notes" >}}
-We use `localhost.localstack.cloud` as the recommended endpoint for the S3, in order to enable host-based bucket endpoints.
-Users can rely on the `localhost.localstack.cloud` domain to be publicly resolvable, and we also publish an SSL certificate that is automatically used inside LocalStack, in order to enable HTTPS endpoints with valid certificates.
+We use `localhost.localstack.cloud` as the recommended endpoint for the S3 to enable host-based bucket endpoints.
+Users can rely on the `localhost.localstack.cloud` domain to be publicly resolvable.
+We also publish an SSL certificate which is automatically used inside LocalStack to enable HTTPS endpoints with valid certificates.
 For most of the other services, it is fine to use `localhost:4566`.
 {{< /alert >}}

 With the provider configured, we can now configure the variables for our S3 bucket.
 Create a new file named `variables.tf` and add the following code: